shangeth/Vehicle_Speed_Estimation/approaches.md

         out = g*a + (1-g)*m
         return out
 ```
+You can check about NALU in the repository linked or the original paper.
+My previous paper was primarily on using Neural Arithmetic Logic units on extrapolation tasks, in which i tired to predict the future stock price with Feature extraction property of CNN and NALU.
+Neural Arithmetic logic units in a sense enlarges the input space which makes it robust to a larger range of input space.
+So

+How is Neural Arithmetic Logic Units related to this task?
+The speed of a car is not a bounded input space(ofcourse it cannot be inifinity or even very large value), bounded in the sense, although the training dataset has a range of lets say [0, 40] , the speed of the car can also be 50, which is not in the training set, so the model does not consider it.
+Neural arithmetic logic units are good with arithmetic operations and will expand the space , such that even if the training set is bounded, the model tires to reach more than the boundary.

+I also made model using CNN and Neural Arithmetic Logic units, and can actually see good results than only CNN model.

 ### Optical Flow vectors
 Optical flow is the pattern of apparent motion of objects, surfaces, and edges in a visual scene caused by the relative motion between an observer and a scene. -Wiki